North Finchley

 North Finchley is a suburb of London in the London Borough of Barnet, situated 7 mi north-northwest of Charing Cross.
 North Finchley is centred on Tally Ho Corner, the junction of the roads to East Finchley, Church End, Friern Barnet and Whetstone.
-Church End is usually known as Finchley Central, owing to the name of the tube station located there.

 North Finchley offers an array of amenities, including parks such as Victoria Park, providing residents and visitors alike with spaces for relaxation and recreation.
 Excellent transport links, including bus routes and nearby tube stations like Woodside Park and Finchley Central, facilitate easy travel to and from central London and surrounding areas.

 Lodge Lane has a large car park, part of which is used as a Friday market.

-Character
+Description

 It is primarily a residential and shopping area, with several supermarkets and many restaurants.
 The artsdepot, a local community arts centre including a gallery, a studio and a theatre, was opened on 23 October 2004 in an attempt to revitalise the area, and in order to fill a gap created by the demolition of the Gaumont cinema and what had become an open-air market.

 Tally Ho Corner in an old postcard.

-The area has mainly 19th-century housing, ranging from quaint Victorian cottages to substantially larger Victorian double-fronted houses.
+The area has mainly 19th-century housing, ranging from Victorian cottages to substantially larger Victorian double-fronted houses.
 There is also a dominant Edwardian style toward Woodside Park and Nether Street, but with some modern houses—probably built between the 1930s and 1960s—towards Friern Barnet.
 There are some mansion-style properties on Friern Barnet Lane, and a development of luxury flats at Tally Ho Corner, above the artsdepot, with views over Mill Hill and Hertfordshire.
-There are few local authority estates in the area; the largest one is in Woodside Park where ex-Spice Girl Emma Bunton grew up.
+There are few local authority estates in the area; the largest one is in Woodside Park.

 Transport

-The new North Finchley bus station opened in 2004; however, it closed several months later owing to safety issues, after a pensioner walked into the shelter through the wrong entrance, was hit by a bus, and died.
+The new North Finchley bus station opened in 2004.
+However, it closed several months later owing to safety issues, after an 89-year-old pensioner walked into the shelter through the wrong entrance, was hit by a bus, and died.
 The bus station was reopened in March 2007 after safety improvements had been implemented.

-The bus station is served by routes 13, 125, 221 (to Edgware only), 460, 683, SL1 and SL10.
+The bus station is served by routes 13, 125, 221 (to Edgware only), 460, 683, as well as London Superloop express bus routes SL1 and SL10.
 From the stop on the Great North Road going south, it is served by routes 112, 134, 221 (to Turnpike Lane only), 263, 383, 626 and night bus route N263.
-The 'Cricketers' pub used to stand adjacent to the old bus station.

-The area is served by West Finchley and Woodside Park tube stations, both on the High Barnet branch of the Northern line.
+The area is served by West Finchley and Woodside Park Tube stations, both on the High Barnet branch of the Northern line.